explyt/spring-plugin/README.md

 ## License

-The plugin is completely FREE for both non-commercial and commercial use.
-See the full [LICENSE](https://github.com/explyt/spring-plugin/blob/main/LICENSE.md) for more details.
+The Plugin is completely FREE for both non-commercial and commercial use.
+Before use the Plugin you must read and accept our [End User License Agreement (EULA)](https://github.com/explyt/spring-plugin/blob/main/LICENSE.md).
+In case you want have to utilise the source code of the Plugin, you must read and accept our [Explyt Source License](https://github.com/explyt/spring-plugin/blob/main/LICENSE.md)